ScHARR Information Governance Policy

 Data sharing and transferring requests must be handled in accordance with the requirements of GDPR and other relevant guidance, e.g. the NHS Caldicott principles.
 A failure to safeguard information could result in legal action.

-Each member of ScHARR must at all times have great regard for the safeguarding of the research data in their possession.
-Smith et al (2015) provides useful background information and guidance on data sharing and anonymisation and this is the document on which this ScHARR policy is based.
-If a person is unsure as to what action they should take then they should, in the first instance, approach their section IG Lead (Supervisor or Personal Tutor, in the case of students) and discuss the matter with them.
+Each member of the Division of Population Health must at all times have great regard for the safeguarding of the research data in their possession.
+Smith et al (2015) provides useful background information and guidance on data sharing and anonymisation and this is the document on which this Division of Population Health policy is based.
+If a person is unsure as to what action they should take then they should, in the first instance, approach their Section IG Lead and discuss the matter with them.

 This policy must be applied to all information sharing requests that are not already authorised.
 This includes requests from individuals and groups both inside and outside of the University.
 For sharing of data outside the European Economic Area (EEA), please also see Section 7.
 Where sharing is already pre-authorised, e.g. with external collaborators, the project documentation should cover the IG arrangements for the other institution(s).